A Brief Rationale on Why George W. Bush Should be Fired on November 2, 2004.........

 In addition to all of this, President Bush has the worst record on environmental issues in modern history; he has abandoned decades of progress and ignored scientific evidence.
 He has stood by while the medical insurance crisis grows, allowing more Americans to join the ranks of the uninsured every day.
 He has permitted Medicare premium rates to soar, increasing the already difficult burdens of the elderly.
 After promising not to do so in his campaign, he has dipped into Social Security funds to hide his gross fiscal irresponsibility (and his supporters say he is consistent!).
 A shameless pawn of the gun lobby, he has not renewed the assault weapons ban, thereby jeopardizing the lives of innocent citizens and members of law enforcement for the gun industry.
 And, as he has shown time after time, he is simply unwilling to learn or to admit error, elevating consistency to a moral principle, even when the facts clearly warrant a change in direction.
 Consistency is not in and of itself a virtue, however, and especially when one is consistently mistaken.

 Much has been made of the President's character.
 His self-proclaimed piety and his dedication to moral principle are simply not supported by the empirical evidence.
 A set jaw and powerful, belligerent words behind a podium do not exemplify one's character: one's actions do.
 One can forgive him for his youthful indiscretions...including being AWOL when others served, substance abuse, driving while under the influence, business failures, and so forth...but what about examining his more recent actions?
 How about the way Senator McCain was smeared by the Bush campaign with such calumny and innuendo in the 2000 primaries, even questioning the senator's heroism during Vietnam (sound familiar?), and suggesting that his children were illegitimate, appealing to the basest sentiments of some because his kids are of a different race?
 What about lying, for example, by taking credit for health care reform in Texas during the presidential debates, when, in fact, as governor, President Bush was an ardent opponent of the reform?
-Who could forget his admonishment of past administrations for not being sufficiently "humble" in our international relations, something that must amuse other world leaders.
+Who could forget his admonishment of past administrations for not being sufficiently "humble" in our international relations, something that must amuse other world leaders?
 Then there are his many declarations of being against "nation building," no doubt, something that would surprise the good people of Iraq, those who have had to suffer under his own inept version of it.
 And what about the contempt he shows our brave veterans, sending them off to war, utilizing his position as Commander-in-Chief to curry favor with them with pomp and circumstance, and then leaving them high and dry when it comes to providing veterans' health benefits, which he has systematically reduced?

 However, once a president has been in office for over three years, we no longer need to rely on his record in other positions to imagine what kind of president he would be.
 We know.
 We have had sufficient time to see what he is made of.
-We need not speculate about how President Bush will perform: he has already failed.
+We need no longer speculate about how President Bush will perform: he has already failed.
 He has mismanaged the economy; we have not caught or killed our number one enemy; we are not appreciably safer than we were before 9-11; we went to war with someone who did not attack us based on false information and misrepresentation, for we were misled into believing we were fighting international terrorism in Iraq; we have incurred the wrath of the entire Muslim world because of our ham-handed methods, and we have provided new incentives for terrorism among the disaffected; our defense forces are overextended and overtaxed; we have failed thus far in both our occupations of Afghanistan and Iraq; our international relations, even with our traditional friends, are in complete disarray; and, not least of all, our most sacred civil liberties are in jeopardy.

 Unless the leading alternative can be shown to be even more flawed in his character and judgment, George Bush should be sent packing.
 It is true that we always take a chance whenever we elect a new president.
 But the facts are clear, our nation has already suffered enough as a result of the last election, an election that did not reflect the will of the majority, and, at the very least, that was of very dubious legitimacy.
 It is certainly a chance worth taking.